dmlc/gluon-nlp/docs/index.rst

 GluonNLP: a Deep Learning Toolkit for NLP
 =========================================

-GluonNLP provides implementations of the sate-of-the-art (SOTA) deep learning models in NLP.
+GluonNLP provides implementations of the state-of-the-art (SOTA) deep learning models in NLP.
 It is designed for engineers, researchers, and students to fast prototype products and research ideas based on these models.
 This toolkit offers four main features: